Hotel Review: Carneros Resort & Spa Napa

 Overall, we loved every minute of our experience at Carneros Resort and can’t recommend it highly enough.
 The Harvest Cottage was a true home away from home that we strongly considered never leaving.
 We absolutely loved the adults-only pool, dining and facilities and saw great value in their offerings for the price.
 While some of the small details were missing for us, they did not take away from the experience.
 Book yourself a Harvest Cottage and get ready for romance!

-Disclaimer: we were hosted by the Carneros Resort & Spa and the opinions expressed in this post are all our own and may not reflect the opinions of the resort.
+Disclaimer: We were hosted by Carneros on a media stay.
+Please know the opinions expressed are all our own and may not reflect the hotel’s own views.